nimirea/tongue-twisters-online-firebase/README.md

   * Both appointments will take place ___
   * The experimenter will meet you ___
 * `EXP_LOCATION_URL`: a link to a map of the location.
 A Google maps link works well for this purpose.
+* `EXP_PARKING_INSTRUCTIONS`: A paragraph that will appear immediately after the location URL in reminder and confirmation emails.
+You may choose to include information about parking locations and reimbursement for transportation expenses here.

 ##### Timing of Reminder Emails (`EXP_DAILY_EMAIL_TIME`, `EXP_TIMEZONE`)